 Learning from the ocean.
-My scientific contributions will focus on rehabilitating natural ecosystem dynamics to promote biodiversity and combat climate change.
-As I write this, the Australian wildfires have destroyed over 12 million acres of land and will continue to burn.
-In order to juggle my devastation about the current state of our planet with hope for the future, I look to the ocean for wisdom and inspiration.
-I will not give up hope, because I know we have achieved change in the past.
-Humpback whales were almost hunted to extinction in the 1960s, but thanks to the Endangered Species Act, populations have rebounded worldwide.
-If human impact is reduced, nature is bound to fix itself; therefore, nature may hold the most effective answers to conservation.
-Through millions of years of trial and error— known as the process of evolution—life has succeeded in occupying every niche and relationship in such a way that no single human mind could ever imagine.
-Over time, incredible relationships have developed: just consider the holobiont-coral symbiosis.
+As I write this, the Australian wildfires have destroyed over 12 million acres of land and continue to burn.
+I am devastated by the current state of our planet.
+Yet, I look to the ocean for wisdom and inspiration and I am filled with hope for the future.
+We have achieved change in the past.
+Humpback whales were hunted almost to extinction in the 1960s, but thanks to the Endangered Species Act, populations have rebounded worldwide.
+If human impact is reduced, nature is bound to fix itself; therefore, nature may hold the most effective answers to conservation. just consider the holobiont-coral symbiosis.
+Through evolution the holobiont- coral xxx NOW EXPLAIN THE RELATIONSHIP

 I believe that learning about the ocean is only important if we also learn from it.